rust-lang/rust/doc/tutorial.md

-The main surface difference to be aware of is that the condition at the head of control structures like `if` and `while` do not require paretheses, while their bodies *must* be wrapped in brackets.
-Single-statement, bracket-less bodies are not allowed.
+The main surface difference to be aware of is that the condition at the head of control structures like `if` and `while` do not require parentheses, while their bodies *must* be wrapped in braces.
+Single-statement, unbraced bodies are not allowed.

 ~~~~
 # fn recalibrate_universe() -> bool { true }